ric355/ultibowifi/README.md

-Ultibo WIFI Deivice Driver for onboard Cypress WIFI chips
+Ultibo WIFI Device Driver for onboard Cypress WIFI chips
 ----------------------------------------------------------

 Prerequisites for building and running this app: